Pietot/Lapyrinth/README.md

 - Solve them with various pathfinders among 9 of them

+- Generate an image of the maze solved

 ## 2 - Installation

 To begin, download and uncompress the **[latest version](https://github.com/Pietot/Maze-Maker-Solver/archive/refs/heads/main.zip)** or clone it by using one of the following command: